CLNEulalia/Heroku-Atlas-Deployment/README.md

 hosts a protected MongoDB instance that you can easily integrate with an application deployed on Heroku.

-Today, you will need to set up an Atlas account and database to hour our `todo` database.
+Today, you will need to set up an Atlas account and database to hour our `book-e` database.

 ### Deployment in 21 Easy Steps

 Deployment is essentially an exercise in following directions.
-Follow the step-by-step instructions below to deploy your Todo App.
+Follow the step-by-step instructions below to deploy your Book-e JSON App.
 Pay attention to the notes following each prompt!
 Fully read each prompt (including the notes) before executing each step.

 #### Set up Heroku